Baked Macaroni Shells and Cheese

-1. 2-1/4 cups medium shells (I use Barilla but Ronco will work, too)
+- 1. 2-1/4 cups medium shells (I use Barilla but Ronco will work, too)

-2. 3 cups Kraft Mild Cheddar Finely Shredded Cheese (I've discovered that Bordens cheese makes it taste a little better.)
+- 2. 3 cups Kraft Mild Cheddar Finely Shredded Cheese (I've discovered that Bordens cheese makes it taste a little better.)

-3. 2 cups Kraft Sharp Cheddar Finely Shredded Cheese (I've discovered that Bordens cheese makes it taste a little better.)
+- 3. 2 cups Kraft Sharp Cheddar Finely Shredded Cheese (I've discovered that Bordens cheese makes it taste a little better.)

-4. 1 12oz. can of Nestles Carnation Evaporated Milk plus another 1/2 cup of any milk later
+- 4. 1 12oz. can of Nestles Carnation Evaporated Milk plus another 1/2 cup of any milk later

-5. 1 tablespoon Argo 100% Corn Starch
+- 5. 1 tablespoon Argo 100% Corn Starch

-6. 1 tablespoon Land O Lakes Salted sweet cream butter
+- 6. 1 tablespoon Land O Lakes Salted sweet cream butter

-7. A little salt and pepper to taste (If you don't like the little black spots throughout your dish, you can use white pepper.)
+- 7. A little salt and pepper to taste (If you don't like the little black spots throughout your dish, you can use white pepper.)

 - 1Under cook the shells a minute or two per box instructions then immediately rinse, drain, and set aside to cool a bit.

 In a small sauce pan add milk, cornstarch, butter, salt & pepper then bring to a slow boil stirring constantly until thickened some.

 - 3Remove from heat and let stand to cool down a little.

 - 4Now, start preheating your oven to 350 degrees F to bake for 40 minutes.

 - 5In a large bowl or the pot you cooked the shells in, mix the 3 cups Mild Cheddar Cheese to the shells with a wooden spoon very well.
-(Try to fill all the shells with cheese)

 - 6Now, add the rue and that additional 1/2 cup of milk and stir everything together well.